Embattled Mets edge Marlins 4-3 for 5th straight victory

 Marlins: 3B Brian Anderson sat out with a sore shoulder.
 He was hurt diving for a ball Tuesday night and is day-to-day, Mattingly said.

-Mets: RHP Jacob deGrom (forearm tightness) continues to play catch, manager Luis Rojas said. … RHP Noah Syndergaard (Tommy John surgery) remains in quarantine after testing positive for COVID-19, pausing his rehab assignment with Class A Brooklyn on Sunday.
-Syndergaard is throwing baseballs against a mattress in his apartment to keep his arm in shape, Rojas said. … C James McCann (lower back spasms) is swinging, throwing to bases and performing various catching drills.
-He could return this weekend in Washington. … RHP Jake Reed (forearm inflammation) and OF/1B Jose Martinez (torn meniscus in left knee) were scheduled to begin rehab assignments with Triple-A Syracuse.
+Mets: RHP Jacob deGrom (forearm tightness) continues to play catch, Luis Rojas said. … RHP Noah Syndergaard (Tommy John surgery) remains in quarantine after testing positive for COVID-19, pausing his rehab assignment with Class A Brooklyn on Sunday.
+Syndergaard is throwing baseballs against a mattress in his apartment to keep his arm in shape. … C James McCann (lower back spasms) is swinging, throwing to bases and performing various catching drills.
+He could return this weekend in Washington. … RHP Jake Reed (forearm inflammation) and OF/1B Jose Martinez (torn meniscus in left knee) began rehab assignments with Triple-A Syracuse.

 UP NEXT